 Protein is required in the body in large amounts compared to minerals and vitamins.
 You should supplement your body with enough protein by adopting a protein-rich diet.
 Embracing protein in plenty could help you build a healthy diet to lose weight.

 Dietary fiber includes plant foods your body cannot absorb or digest.
 Unlike food components like carbohydrates, proteins, and fats, which the body breaks down and absorbs, fiber is not digested by the body.
 It passes down through the stomach and small intestines out of your body.
-Commonly, fiber is classified as soluble, which means it dissolves in water, or insoluble, so does not dissolve.
+Commonly, fiber is classified as soluble, which means it dissolves in water, or is insoluble, so does not dissolve.

 Benefits of Fiber in Your Diet